What is the ideal age for learning to swim?

 At Swim Stars, classes are adapted to all levels from 6 months, and take place in very small groups, with the coach in the water and without equipment (belts, buoys, armbands).
 They take place all year round (even during school vacations) in comfortable hotel or sports hall facilities.

-Lessons last 30 minutes in a shallow pool heated to 28°C/30°C, and up to 32°C for baby swimmers.
-To be safe in the water, an average of 10 to 15 sessions is required, bearing in mind that each child evolves at his or her own pace.
-Swimming well takes years of practice before you achieve a perfect stroke (and not everyone wants to reach that level!).
+Swimming well takes years of practice before achieving a perfect stroke (and not everyone strives to reach this level!).
 The important thing is to start somewhere and as soon as possible to combine fun and safety in the water.

 The benefits of swimming